 There's big shift in the internal connectivity skills too.
 While both offer Alexa - and Alexa has all the same Skills across devices - the new Echo now gets the hardware to support functions that previously only the Echo Plus had.

 Amazon Sidewalk is now integrated into the new Echo and this provides longer range, low bandwidth connectivity for devices.
 It's designed to extend the range, providing connectivity if your Wi-Fi goes down or to make connections right to the end of the garden for motion sensors.
-It will also work with Tile in the future too.
+It will also work with Tile, to aid detection of devices, including for those outside your house.
 The new Echo also supports Bluetooth meshing, again providing a hub for greater home connectivity.

 While Alexa is the same on these devices, the new Echo has been positioned to do a lot more around the home - perhaps not now, but certainly in the future.